lexxish/PaladinsRankedStats/readme.md

 * remove controller version since hi-rez removed controller queue
     * it also doesn't work because of Aevann1's implementation so controllergooglesheet is always empty
 * implement actual ratelimiting (for both gspread and requests to paladins api)
+* account for .csv fields for having commas.
+Right now Omen's card "More, More, More!" displays incorrectly
 ---
 # Installation
 0. Git clone